mneubrand/mneubrand.github.io/_hikes/2015-08-07-Ohlone-Wilderness-Thru-Hike.md

 ![Chipmunk checking us out]({{ site.url }}/img/hikes/ohlone/12.jpg)
 *Chipmunk checking us out*

 We reached Sunol shortly after 11am and refilled our water bottles.
-Unfortunately the Sunol visitor center only sells snacks and ice cream was sold out.
+Unfortunately the Sunol visitor center only sells snacks and was sold out of ice cream.
 We got two clif bars and ate some more dried prunes and almonds before starting the hike up Mission Peak.

 The first miles after Sunol go through land owned by the S.F.
 Water District on a gravel road.
 We were ascending at a nice, even pace (very different than Big Burn the previous day) and